-ANTH 468 Sex, Evolution, and Human Nature
+ANTH 268 Sex, Evolution, and Human Nature

 ANTH 591 Evolutionary and Cultural Anthropological Approaches to Childhood

-ANTH 591 Grant Writing and Professional Development
+ANTH 568 Grant Writing and Professional Development

-Meehan CL.
-2013.
+Meehan, CL.
+(2013).
 Allomothers and child well-being.
-In Ben-Arieh, A et al. (eds.), Handbook of Child Well-Being: Theories, Methods and Policies in Global Perspective, pp. 1787-1816.
+In Ben-Arieh, Asher, Casas, Ferran, Frones, Ivar. and Korbin, Jill E. (Eds.), Handbook of Child Well-Being.
+Theories, Methods and Policies in Global Perspective.
 Dorcrecht: Springer.

-Meehan CL, Quinlan R, and Malcom CD.
-2013.
+Meehan, CL, Quinlan, R, Malcom, C. (2013).
 Cooperative breeding and maternal energy expenditure among Aka foragers.
 American Journal of Human Biology, 25(1):42-57.

-Meehan CL.
-2009.
+Meehan, CL.
+(2009).
 Maternal time allocation in two cooperative childrearing societies.
 Human Nature, 20(4): 375-393.

-Meehan CL.
-2008.
+Meehan, CL.
+(2008).
 Allomaternal investment and relational uncertainty among the Ngandu farmers of the Central African Republic.
 Human Nature, 19:211-226.

-Meehan CL.
-2005.
-The effects of residential locality on parental and alloparental care among the Aka foragers of the Central African Republic.
-Human Nature, 16 (1) 58-80.
+Meehan, CL.
+(2005).
+The effects of residential locality on parental and alloparental care among the Aka foragers of the Central African Republic, Human Nature, 16 (1) 58-80.